 6. Ad platforms

 In general, the same idea applies here as above – as much as possible, ad accounts should be set up in the company’s name using a company email address and the company should pay for ads directly.
 Certainly, for social media or search advertising, this is easily doable and then you can invite your ad agency as a user to those accounts.
 However, sometimes you can’t own the ad network or pay for it directly because your ad agency simply gets a better rate or better access if they own it or pay for it.
 So, for ad networks make sure you own and pay directly for as much as is possible.
 For the rest, be sure you regularly request full exports of data on ad performance, request complete copies of the ads that were run, and request complete information on how ads were targeted.
 That way, if you do have to change ad companies, you have the complete information and can provide that to a future ad agency.

 Finally, make sure you own your company’s social profiles – Facebook, Twitter, Linkedin, YouTube, and more.
 Here again, you can hire a marketer or copywriter to help you manage the profiles and you can grant the person you hire access.
 Each social network needs to be under your control so that you can switch marketers or copywriters as the need arises.
 The last thing you want is a disgruntled contractor holding your Facebook page hostage while they demand more money.

-Now that we’ve covered how to manage your online presence correctly, please feel to reach out with any questions, or schedule a consultation.
+If you need help managing or regaining control of your online presence correctly, please feel to reach out with any questions.